 Complex in flavor, but not fussy.
 Traditionally French, but totally unprecedented.
 Bocuse’s truffle soup, first served in the ‘70s at the Élysée Palace, was the epitome of nouvelle cooking.

 “It was that famous truffle soup that was covered with that puff pastry.
-When you broke the crust, then you’d have an amazing amount of truffle flavor in your face,” Bertin remembers.
-“That was probably 30 years ago that I had it, and I still taste it.”
+When you broke the crust, the scent of truffle would escape from beneath the pastry and rise up in steam that would meet your face,” Bertin remembers.
+“That was 30 years ago, and I can still recall it.”